ChauhanRohan-RC/Twilight/README.md

 # A Poweful, Feature packed and Customisable Media Player

-# Usage
+# Install

-1. Extract Twilight setup zip and install software
+1. Extract "exe/setup zip" and install Twilight
 2. Head to search bar or installation directory and run "Twilight.exe"

 # Update